- Forgiving

 Tips for Buying Your First Upgrade Cue

 Consider the case question.
-A $150 cue left leaning against a wall will warp.
-Period.
-Maple reacts to gravity and humidity.
-The McDermott Lucky series includes a soft case, which makes it a better total value if you don’t already own one.
-Otherwise, budget $25-40 for a hard case separately.
+A $150 cue left leaning against a wall will warp, because maple answers to gravity and humidity whether or not you paid attention in shop class.
+The McDermott Lucky series ships with a soft case, which is worth $25-35 and makes the L9 the better total value if you’re starting from nothing.
+Going the hard-case route instead costs a bit more, and our cue case picks cover what’s worth buying.

 The Bottom Line

 Want to spend less?
-Our best cues for the money guide covers picks starting at $50.
+Our best cues for the money guide covers picks starting at $50, and the under-$100 list goes lower still.
 Ready to go higher?
-Check out our best cues under $300 guide for low-deflection shaft options and premium builds.
+Check out our best cues under $300 guide for low-deflection shaft options and premium builds, or the intermediate players guide if you’re shopping on playing level rather than price.